| In Cuba: Festivals Workshops US to Cuba Travel

 issue licenses to their students, staff, and faculty.
 We do not recommend going through the Bahamas.
 US Customs there have been known to confiscate religious objects.
 Also, as one reader reports: "Jamaica, Bermuda, and the Dominican Republic permit US Customs and CIA 'stations' in their major airports; Mexico does not."
 Note that the CIA is probably more focused on spying than law enforcement, so the determining factor is more likely the presence of Customs.
 When you travel via Cancun, you pass customs in the US.
 Via Canada, you

 pass US customs in Canada, but they seem more reasonable and less apt to 'tag' you.
-Do not

-bring cigars back, they are very illegal... and if you've been bad and have asked the
+If you've been bad and have asked the

 Cubans and the Mexicans not to stamp your passport (bribing the Mexicans with $20 folded